peterhinch/micropython-font-to-py/README.md

 This command line utility is written in Python 3 and runs on a PC.
-It takes as input a font file in `ttf` or `otf` form together with a height in pixels and outputs a Python source file containing the font data.
+It takes as input a font file in `ttf` or `otf` form together with a height in pixels and outputs a Python source file containing the font as a bitmap.
 Fixed and variable pitch rendering are supported.
 The design has the following aims:

  * Independence of specific display hardware.
  * The path from font file to Python code to be fully open source.